aldanajd/Data_Analyst/README.md

 * Overview: A simple return-of-investment calculator

-* Background: I was once in the need to know the ROI of a trading algorithm
+* Background: I was once in the need to know the ROI of two trading algorithms

 * Pandas, calculations, lists, graphs